ai-driven-dev/ai-driven-dev-community/ressources/prompts/instruct.md

 Ask the LLM to generate fully detailed ticket based on the user stories for an individual sub-task.

+> ⚠️ For best result you MUST re-upload `documentation.md` before using this prompt.

 ```text
 Given the coding task detailed below: